chenyang03/LBSN/README.md

 ## Publications

 * Rong Xie, Yang Chen, Qinge Xie, Yu Xiao, Xin Wang.
 We Know Your Preferences in New Cities: Mining and Modeling the Behavior of Travelers.
-To appear: IEEE Communications Magazine (IF: 10.435)
+To appear: IEEE Communications Magazine, 2018.

 * Qingyuan Gong, Yang Chen, Xinlei He, Zhou Zhuang, Tianyi Wang, Hong Huang, Xin Wang, Xiaoming Fu.
 DeepScan: Exploiting Deep Learning for Malicious Account Detection in Location-Based Social Networks.
-To appear: IEEE Communications Magazine (IF: 10.435)
+To appear: IEEE Communications Magazine, 2018.

 * Hao Zhao, Qingyuan Gong, Yang Chen, Jingrong Chen, Yong Li, Xiaoming Fu.
 This Place is Swarming: Using a Mobile Social App to Study Human Traffic in Cities.
 Proc. of 5th International Workshop on Crowd Assisted Sensing, Pervasive Systems and Communications (CASPer’18), co-located with the 16th IEEE International Conference on Pervasive Computing and Communications (PerCom’18), Athens, Greece, Mar.
 2018.

 * Yang Chen, Jiyao Hu, Hao Zhao, Yu Xiao, Pan Hui.
-Measurement and Analysis of the Swarm Social Network with Tens of Millions of Nodes To appear: IEEE Access (IF: 3.244)
+Measurement and Analysis of the Swarm Social Network with Tens of Millions of Nodes To appear: IEEE Access, 2018.

 * Shihan Lin, Rong Xie, Qinge Xie, Hao Zhao, Yang Chen.
 Understanding User Activity Patterns of the Swarm App: A Data-Driven Study.
 Proc. of the 2017 ACM International Joint Conference on Pervasive and Ubiquitous Computing (UbiComp’17), Poster Session, Hawaii, USA, Sep.
 2017.